orthopteroid/ganesha-xl/README.md

 ## Quick Tour

 As an example, the schema is typically laid out in a top row of a sheet.
-Here, `cur` is the current (input) population data and the columns `f1,1,200` correspond to fields that are extracted as floats in the range of `[1,200]` in steps of `1.0`.
+Here, column cur is the current (input) population data and the columns `f1,1,200` correspond to fields that are extracted as floats in the range of `[1,200]` in steps of `1.0`.
 The Area and
  Fence length columns are calculated from the extracted variables for the example problem.
 The obj column is the value of the objective function (really just area, as long as the Fence Length is `<= 500`).
-The srs column is the result of gxSample and contains the indicies for rebreeding.
+The srs column is the output from gxSample and contains the indicies for rebreeding.
 The new column is the result of gxCross with the srs columns.
 When iterating, the VBA glue copies the new column into the cur column and evaluation continues again.